 In many countries, digital goods may be taxed separately from tangible goods and at a different tax rate.

-Digital goods in the EU
+Digital Goods in the EU

-In the EU the List of electronically supplied goods and services is uniform for all EU members.
+In the EU, the List of electronically supplied goods and services is uniform for all EU members.

-Digital goods in the US
+Digital Goods in the US

-Though there is no uniform federal list of digital goods and services in the US, the sales tax laws have been updated to include digital goods and services in different ways across the different US states.
+Though there is no uniform federal list of digital goods and services in the US, the sales tax laws have been updated to include digital goods and services in different ways across the various US states.

-Digital goods in Canada
+Digital Goods in Canada

-Digital goods in Australia
+Digital Goods in Australia

 GST may apply to retail sales of digital products sold to Australian consumers since 1 July 2017.
-Retailers, online marketplaces and goods re-deliverers may need to register and pay GST to the Australian Taxation Office if they meet the threshold set.
+Retailers, online marketplaces, and goods re-deliverers may need to register and pay GST to the Australian Taxation Office if they meet the threshold set.

 The digital products include:

-digital products such as streaming or downloading of movies, music, apps, games and e-books
+digital products such as streaming or downloading of movies, music, apps, games, and e-books

 services such as architectural or legal services.